All Episodes

 Teen murders, including those of Linda Sutton and Lori Borowski.

-He too tells detectives that he, Spritzer and Gekt had intercourse with their stab wounds.
+He too tells detectives that he, Spritzer, and Gekt had intercourse with their stab wounds.

-It's a paraphernal for him.
+It's a paraphilia for him.

-Has nothing to do with anything satanic or empowering.
+It has nothing to do with anything satanic or empowering.

-Because for him, the act uh is one thing, but watching others do it is even greater because not only does he get to watch that, which is part of his fantasy life, but he gets to feel powerful over the other guy.
+And he would make the others do it because for him, the act is one thing, but watching others do it is even greater because not only does he get to watch that, which is part of his fantasy life, but he gets to feel powerful over the other guy.

 Let's go ahead and pull up this guy's address.